cardano-community/cncli/README.md

 ```

 ### Validate Command
 This command validates that a block hash or partial block hash is on-chain.
+You must run `sync` command separately to build up the database and have it sync to 100%.
 #### Show Help
 ```shell script
 $ cncli validate --help